spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

 exposures are not required, but the target exposure must have a WCS applied, and it must have a source catalog identified prior to processing.

-When run as a standalone step, the input may be specified either as file name(s) for appropriate intermediate products or as a file name for an association that contains these filenames.
+When run as a standalone step, the input may be specified either as file names for appropriate intermediate products or as a file name for an association that contains these file names.

-For example, for a non-WFSS mode observation, the background subtraction step can be run on an intermediate target exposure `exp_001`, subtracting `exp_002` and `exp_003` rate files as follows::
+For example, for a non-WFSS mode observation, the background subtraction step can be run on an intermediate target exposure exp_001, subtracting exp_002 and exp_003 rate files as follows::

     strun bkg_subtract exp_001_assignwcsstep.fits --bkg_list=exp_002_rate.fits,exp_003_rate.fits